zweed4u/SnapSave/README.md

 Also requires [mimproxy](http://mitmproxy.org/doc/install.html) for the actual subprocess

 Tested on v9.26.0.0 via iOS 8.1.2
-9.2X.X supports ca pinning which kills traffic sniffing.
+9.2X.X supports ca pinning which thwarts traffic sniffing.
 ~~Downgrade to an earlier ipa.~~